robinmonjo/thin-lxc/README.md

 			config
 			fstab
 			rootfs/
-		.wlayer/              #all write on container_name are forwarded here (AuFS magic) .metadata.json        #info about the containers (needed by thin-lxc)
+		.wlayer/              #all write on container_name are forwarded here (Overlayfs magic) .metadata.json        #info about the containers (needed by thin-lxc)
 ````